jcasts/sunshine/README.txt

   gem install sunshine

-You can either use sunshine by requiring the gem in your deploy script or by calling the sunshine command:
+You can either use sunshine by requiring the gem in your script or by calling the sunshine command:

-  sunshine deploy my_deploy.rb -e qa
+  sunshine run my_deploy.rb -e qa

 == Deploy Scripts